feluxe/gitsub_DEPRECATED/README.md

 Let's start from scratch.

-We have this normal git rempo called `parent_repo`.
+We have this normal git repo called `parent_repo`.
 The repo already contains two directories named `child_repo1` and `child_repo2`, but they don't contain anything yet.

 ```
  parent_repo